harvardinformatics/GenomeAnnotation/FreedmanSackton_2024/ComparativeAugustus/README.md

 As CGP uses a whole-genome alignment as its backbone, it will not annotate genomic intervals in the reference genome specified in the MAF file for which there is no alignment.
 In other words, if a species of interest has functional gene sequence that doesn't align to the reference, it will be missed.

+## Converting Cactus hal to MAF
+To convert our Cactus whole-genome alignments to multiple alignment format (MAF) files for use with Augustus, we followed the [recommendations](http://bioinf.uni-greifswald.de/augustus/binaries/tutorial-cgp/cactus.html#hal2maf).
+We split the MAF file into smaller MAF files, such that their corresponding intervals did not split known gene boundaries in the reference species for each whole genome alignment.
+Reference species were set as *Homo sapiens*, *Drosophila melanogaster*, *Gallus gallus*, *Arabidopsis thaliana*, and *Heliconius melpomene*, for mammals, dipterans, birds, rosids, and monocots, respectively.

+We ran the Augustus *hal2maf_split.pl* perl script with [mafsplit_fromhal_nosplits.sh](https://github.com/harvardinformatics/GenomeAnnotation/blob/master/FreedmanSackton_2024/ComparativeAugustus/slurm_scripts/mafsplit_fromhal_nosplits.sh).

 ## Protein-only
 ### Hint creation
 To generate splice hints from external protein sequence data, we use scripts that are part of the Augustus distribution to wrap protein alignment to the genome using [GenomeThreader](https://genomethreader.org/) and creation of hints from those alignments.